 While placement of lighting is important, so is the brightness and the type of bulb.
 When choosing bulbs for ambient lighting, look for the warmest light; it resembles natural light the most, usually 2700K LEDs.
-Bathrooms typically employ 75- to 100-watt incandescent bulbs.
-Today you also have a choice of compact fluorescent (CFL) and LED.
-While incandescent remains a tried and true light source, superior energy-efficient CFLs and LEDs have taken the lead in the last decade.
+In a choice of compact fluorescent (CFL) and LED, bathrooms typically employ the equivalent of 75– to 100–watt incandescent bulbs.
 For fixtures around a medicine cabinet mirror used for close-up activity, opt for 150 watts or the equivalent in CFLs or LEDs.
 Dimmable versions are available too.
-For brightness in the bath, figure 75 to 100 watts for incandescents, which translates to 24- to 26-watt CFLs and 14- to 18-watt LEDs.
+For brightness in the bath, figure 75 to 100 watts for incandescents, which translates to 24– to 26–watt CFLs and 14– to 18–watt LEDs.
 The description on the packaging should provide the conversion for you.

 Occupancy sensor wall switch

 This simple feature can be found in many hotel baths; why shouldn’t you have it as well?
 Your contractor can advise as to placement that triggers the lights to come on when you enter the bath, then switch off when you exit.
 (Great for family members who forget to turn off the lights, too!)